 Day 9 to 10 of 3 week Sri Lanka Itinerary: Hikes near Ella

 We couldn’t be more excited to be in Ella, as we could finally start hiking!

 Ella is a pleasant (but very tourist-oriented) village.
 The road distance between Sigiriya and Ella is 177 km, and it will take you about 3.50 + hours to reach one way.
 There are public transport options available like buses and trains, and they take about 13 hours.

 On your first day in Ella take the time to relax, and enjoy the beautiful scenic town.

-Ella is a great base to discover Little Adam’s Peak and The Nine Arch Bridge.
+Ella is a great base to discover Little Adam’s Peak, Ella Rock and The Nine Arch Bridge.
 Take it from me, both hikes are breathtaking and definitely worth doing during your stay.

 Little Adam’s Peak